exSnake/exSnake/README.md

 - 🌱 I’m currently learning Flutter and Swift

-- ❓ Ask me about anything related to C#, Java, Laravel
+- ❓ Ask me about anything related to C#, Java, PHP/Laravel

 - ⚡Motivation: Your future is bright.